s-hens/random-cat-gif/README.md

 Generates random cat gifs using the free Giphy API.
 Created as part of [The Odin Project](https://www.theodinproject.com/) Full Stack JavaScript curriculum.

-The API key is exposed in the code because it's free and the project has no backend.
+The API key is exposed in the code because:
+- It's a free API
+- It's a small, just-for-fun project
+- The project has no backend

 ## I learned about...